If you want to keep your pages in the SERP, you have to make sure they're indexed often.

 That’s rankings and your search visibility.
 When it comes to crawling, the issue is quite different.

 For one, too many URLs could distract a bot, sending it in all directions, instead of sections of the site you’d like it to index faster.
-With our built-in crawler and site audit technology, Clarity Audits, you can quickly identify pages with too many internal links that could point the search engine's crawl in a wrong direction.
+With our built-in crawler and site audit technology you can quickly identify pages with too many internal links that could point the search engine's crawl in a wrong direction.

 #4.
-Interlinking Helps Pass Link Juice to Ensure Bots Reach Authoritative Pages
+Use Interlinking to Support Site Structure and Ensure Bots Reach Authoritative Pages

 This goes without saying, doesn’t it?
-The most popular content on your site has way more link juice than the rest.
+The most popular content on your site has significantly more links than the rest.
 And so, linking to low-performance pages from those highly authoritative content will pass at least some of that credibility on to them.

-But in turn, it will also suggest those pages to the bot to crawl and index.
+But in turn, it will also suggest those pages to the Googlebot to crawl and index.

-With thousands of pages, trying to identify, and then link to a handful of weak pages you’d like search engines to index is pretty much impossible.
+With thousands of pages, identifying and linking to a handful of weak pages you’d like search engines to index is next to impossible.

-Instead, you need to distribute link juice in a way so that it reaches pages deeper in the architecture.
+Instead, you need to distribute internal links a way so that it reaches pages deeper in the architecture.

 Target top-level content such as category pages, top product pages and so on.
-Internal links from the homepage and other authoritative content will strengthen them, and in turn, pass link juice to pages below them in your site structure.
+Internal links from the homepage and other authoritative content will strengthen them, and in turn, support the overall site structure.

-To apply this at scale, we offer Internal Link Analysis to find important pages that do not have internal links, optimize anchor text, even locate broken internal links (and more, of course).
+To apply this at scale, we offer Internal Link Analysis to find the number of pages that do not have internal links, optimize anchor text, locate broken internal links, and more.

-Luckily, you can improve the crawl rate to your available budget by analyzing your internal link structure, fixing roadblocks, and pointing bots to relevant sections of the site you’d like them to index more regularly.
+Luckily, you can improve the crawl rate to your available budget by analyzing your internal link structure, fixing roadblocks, and pointing Googlebot to relevant sections of the site you’d like indexed more regularly.